 RAYSKI: If I ask you that, it’s probably because a number of French people do not agree with your analysis…

 BUKOVSKY: Let’s simply recount the facts: who gave a fraternal hand to Brejnev during the invasion of Afghanistan?

 RAYSKI: You are talking about the meeting in Warsaw?

 BUKOVSKY: Not only that.
 Before the meeting in Warsaw, there has been an entire series of French diplomatic manoeuvres.
 We know them well because each time we have tried to do something against USSR, we came up against a very active French counteraction.

 RAYSKI: I am going to pose my question differently.
 How can you explain that type of attitude, which might appear odd, coming from a democratic, liberal and anti-communist country?
 How can you explain that type of behaviour vis-à-vis USSR?

-BUKOVSKY: About Giscard, I would tell you that he was so crafty that he himself ended up making a mistake.
-He may have thought that, by finding an agreement with the Soviets, he could calm his own communists down… But, for us, what matters, is the result.
+BUKOVSKY: He may have thought that, by finding an agreement with the Soviets, he could calm his own communists down… But, for us, what matters, is the result.
 And it has always been the same: whether it was in Belgrade or in Madrid, during the conferences on European security, the resistance we have met came from Giscard’s France.